 Creating an MLA Bibliography

-If you write a research paper in MLA format, then you will need to include a Works Cited page (sometimes referred to as an MLA bibliography) according to the current edition of the Modern Language Association (MLA) guidelines.
+If you write a research paper in MLA format, then you will need to include a Works Cited page according to the current 9th edition of the Modern Language Association (MLA) guidelines.
 Along with citing your sources within the body of your paper, you also need to include full citations of all sources at the end of your paper.
+The references in a bibliography are formatted in the same way as they would be in a Works Cited page.
+However, a bibliography refers to all works that you have consulted in your research, even if you did not use their information directly in your paper.

-When you use the correct MLA bibliography format, it shows what sources you used, makes finding your sources easier for the reader, and gives credibility to your work as a researcher and writer.
+When you use the correct MLA bibliography format, it shows the reader what sources you consulted, makes finding your sources easier for the reader, and gives credibility to your work as a researcher and writer.
+This MLA sample paper will show you how the bibliography is incorporated into the rest of your paper.
+We also have a guide on APA reference pages, if you are following APA style in your paper.

 Works cited or bibliography?